-- On a DIN-rail using SATELLAR specific DIN rail adapters (two pieces needed) connected at the other edge or at the bottom of the unit. - With wall mount parts. - The DIN rail adapters and wall mount parts have to be ordered separately.
+- On a DIN-rail using SATELLAR specific DIN rail adapters (two pieces needed) - With wall mount parts. - The DIN rail adapters and wall mount parts have to be ordered separately.

 Mounting is the same whether the radio unit used is FSK- or QAM-radio.
-Please contact manufacturer to get more information regarding mounting of the units.